iesahin/xvc/book/src/ref/xvc-file-copy.md

       --no-recheck
           Do not recheck the destination files This is useful when you want to copy only records, without updating the workspace

+      --name-only
+          When copying multiple files, by default whole path is copied to the destination.
+This option sets the destination to be created with the file name only

   -h, --help
           Print help (see a summary with '-h')